jlongster/outlet/README.rst

 Current Status
 --------------

-Outlet is not longer being actively hacked on.
+Outlet is no longer being actively hacked on.
 It is used to test out new ideas here and there, but it is not actively maintained.

 Example
 -------